-- Admission to regular degree standing in a specific Master's degree program must be granted by Albany State University's Graduate School. - A minimum of 30 semester hours in a prescribed curriculum must be completed with an overall grade point average of at least 3.0 (See individual programs for specific requirements). - 3.
-All coursework applicable towards the degree must be completed within six years of the date of graduation. - 4.
-Transfer credits must be approved upon enrollment or before the course is taken and must meet the required criteria of the program. - 5.
-A comprehensive examination, capstone project, or thesis must be successfully completed.
-Requirements may differ according to program of study. - 6.
-Applications for graduation must be submitted at least one semester in advance of the anticipated semester of graduation.
-Applications may be obtained from the Office of Academic Services and Registrar and must be accompanied by a Final Program of Study.
+- 1. Admission to regular degree standing in a specific Master's degree program must be granted. - 2.
+A minimum of 30 semester hours in a prescribed curriculum must be completed with an overall grade point average - of at least 3.0. - 3.
+All coursework applicable towards the degree must be completed within six years of the date of graduation.

+- 4. Transfer credits must be approved by the student's graduate program upon enrollment or before the course is taken. - 5.
+A comprehensive examination, portfolio, capstone project, or thesis must be successfully completed.
+Requirements may differ according to program of study.

+6. Applications for graduation must be submitted at least one semester prior to the anticipated semester of graduation.